George Lopez intends to break down barriers with 'The Wall' comedy show in Tucson

 Of course, that message will be wrapped in some pretty salty language.
 Within minutes of the show opening, Lopez will lay out exactly where he stands on the president in language that we can’t print here.

-"The Wall," filmed live in Washington, D.C., to mark Lopez's 40th year in standup, aims to dispel some of what Lopez views as conspiracies that Trump and his advisers have been spreading about illegal immigrants, most of them from Mexico and other Latin American countries.
+“The Wall,” filmed live in Washington, D.C., to mark Lopez’s 40th year in standup, aims to dispel some of what he views as conspiracies that Trump and his advisers have been spreading about illegal immigrants, most from Mexico and other Latin American countries.

 “I don’t think things are as dire as he says,” said Lopez, 58.
 “Somehow (Mexicans) have become the linchpins of immigration.
 No one else, just us.
 Somebody has to say something because nobody is saying anything.”